kevinfukl/web_app/README.md

 $ cnpm i
 $ npm start

-2. In backend folder:
+2. In backend folder (Open a new terminal):
+$ cd web_app
 $ cd backend
+$ npm install
-$ cd npm install
+$ npm install mysql
 $ node app

-Wait a few seconds for web loading
+You may need to wait a few seconds for web loading.